 Cyber crises are also quite specific.
 They encompass a series of risk factors:

-Before embarking on the conceptualisation of crisis management, you must consider the variety of possible crisis scenarios for your business.
-There are many risks of computer hacking looming over companies.
-Those are listed by the government on its web page dedicated to cyber security breaches:
+Before beginning to design your crisis management programme, you must first consider the variety of possible crisis scenarios for your business.
+The risk of computer hacking looms over companies.
+The different types of risks are listed by the UK government on its web page dedicated to cybersecurity breaches:

-Cyber attacks target both private companies and public administrations.
-If you want cyber crisis management to be effective within your organisation, you should have all of your employees included in the process.
+Cyberattacks target both private companies and public administrations.
+If you want cyber crisis management to be effective within your organisation, you should include all of your employees in the process.

-A recent study, “Cyber Insecurity: Managing Threats from Within” carried out by The Economist Intelligence Unit looked into how more than 300 executives, CIOs (Chief Information Officer) and CISOs (Chief Information Security Officer) manage cyber crises.
+A recent study, “Cyber Insecurity: Managing Threats from Within” carried out by The Economist Intelligence Unit looked into how more than 300 executives, CIOs (Chief Information Officers) and CISOs (Chief Information Security Officers) manage cyber crises.

 85% of respondents to this survey believe that human vulnerabilities constitute the number one threat to their company's cybersecurity.
-Technological breaches would then have less impact than staff or partners negligence.
-To go into details:
+If this is true, then technological breaches have less impact than staff or partner negligence.
+In more detail:

-That is why an effective cyber crisis management needs to implement measures to train every employee of the company.
+That is why effective cyber crisis management needs to implement measures to train every employee of the company.

-Crisis management includes as many steps upstream as steps downstream of the trigger event:
+Crisis management includes as many steps upstream as those downstream of the trigger event:

 1 / Plan for the various crisis scenarios and develop the means to mitigate or prevent negative consequences.

-2 / Internally spread a culture of cyber risk, and have a team design monitoring mechanisms to detect the warning signs of an incoming cyber attack;
+2 / Internally spread a culture of cyber risk awareness, and have a team design monitoring mechanisms to detect the warning signs of an incoming cyberattack;

-3 / Train the teams to crisis management, taking into account what your risk mapping strategy has pointed out as the main risks, or even better, train them in compliance with an efficient quantification of cyber risks.
-These simulation exercises make it possible to assimilate procedures and methods, but also to identify potential failures before the onset of a potential crisis.
+3 / Provide training to your teams on crisis management, taking into account what your risk mapping strategy has pointed out as the main risks, or even better, train them in compliance with a precise quantification of cyber risks.
+These simulation exercises make it possible to assimilate procedures and methods, but also to identify potential failures before the onset of a genuine crisis

 4 / Recognise the onset of the crisis: a sudden and unexpected event that corrupts the normal operation of the company.
 The event is serious, and threatens the stability of the organisation.